-When monitoring for mustelids (stoats, ferrets and weasels) tunnels should be placed at 200 metre intervals.
-Trakkas can be covered with grass and it helps if both the inside and outside is wiped down with meat or fish to remove the human scent.
+When monitoring for mustelids (stoats, ferrets and weasels) tunnels should be placed at 200-metre intervals.
+Trakkas can be covered with grass and it helps if both the inside and outside are wiped down with meat or fish to remove the human scent.

 Rats can readily be caught by placing a trap within the Trakka.
 The enclosed area leaves no room for the rat to leap sideways.